jasonadamyoung/yakslab/vagrant/README.md

 I had the following goals:

 * Minimal configuration settings for each "setup" (group of hosts)
-* Programmatic logic to expand each "setup" into the vagrant box and provisioner (I'm using Ansbile) settings.
+* Programmatic logic to expand each "setup" into the vagrant box and provisioner (I'm using Ansible) settings.
 * Programmatic logic to set IP Address and host name for each host.
 * Programmatic logic to determine the latest GitLab version (so I didn't have to keep updating the configuration file for every GitLab release)